omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 # Programming Constructs

-Hopefully you are starting to see how using those simple instructions we can build up to what we have in today's programming languages.
+As you can see, we can build up to what we have in today's programming languages using very simple instructions.
 In this section we will see how to build common programming constructs.

 ## If Condition

-An `if`-condition is a construct that executes a code-block **if** a certain condition is true, otherwise the program should jump to the instructions after the condition block.
+An `if` condition is a construct that executes a code-block **if** a certain condition is true, otherwise the program should jump to the instruction after the code-block.

 ```
-# evaluate a condition, push the result in the stack
+# evaluate a condition, push the result to the stack
 # stack=[...,x] with x>0 if the condition evaluated to `true`
 jumpifnot .endif
 # if-block...